spmaniato/Behavior-Synthesis-ICRA-2016/README.md

-# behavior-synthesis-paper
+# Behavior Synthesis paper

-ICRA 2016 paper submission on Behavior Synthesis for ATLAS
+ICRA 2016 paper submission on the Synthesis of Executable State Machines for an ATLAS Humanoid Robot